fzero/lhl-lectures/w6d1-ruby-intro/README.md

   * Optional, required, and recommended things in the syntax
     * Way less punctuation!
 Method calls don't need braces.
   * Common data structures and their methods
-    * You still have numbers, strings, booleans, arrays and hashes (equivalent to objects in JS)
+    * You still have numbers, strings, booleans, arrays and hashes (equivalent to objects in JS).
+    * There's an additional type: **symbol**.
+They're kinda sorta like strings, but they're generally used internally to identify data in situations where the user doesn't need to see it.
+The most common example is keys in hashes.
+[This article expands a bit on these concepts.](http://rubylearning.com/satishtalim/ruby_symbols.html)
     * There are **only two falsey values**: `nil` and `false`.
 Everything else evaluates to `true`.
   * Defining methods, scope, and interacting with objects